junybike/leetcode-daily/question_types.md

 - 2471 Minimum Number of Operations to Sort a Binary Tree by Level
 - 2872 Maximum Number of K-Divisible Components
 - 2415 Reverse Odd Levels of Binary Tree

+## 2025 Jan Dij
+- 1368 Minimum Cost to Make at Least One Valid Path in a Grid (DP, Dij, BFS)